774-242-6724

 The four women making up the “Wonderettes” quartet are Missy (Lynne Dumais), Cindy Lou (Dawn Ross), Suzy (Kristen Licht) and Betty Jean (Jackie Wyatt) who are entertaining at the annual Harper's Hardware Holiday Party, when “Santa”, the owner Mr. Harper, turns up missing.

 There are four entries in the "Wonderettes" series by Bean: The original “Marvelous Wonderettes,” the first sequel, “Winter Wonderettes,” “Wonderettes: Caps and Gowns” and “Dream On”.
-What differentiates this series from other musical reviews is the simple charm Bean has given the four female characters involved.
+What differentiates this series from other musical revues is the simple charm Bean has given the four female characters involved.

 The audience becomes involved in the lives of the characters singing their hearts out on some truly iconic and familiar songs.